nandita-rajesh/amfoss-tasks/task-06/Documentation.md

 ### Vuex Store

-    state
+#### 1. state
-        Contains the state variables like newsList, currentNews, and comments. actions
+   - Contains the state variables like newsList, currentNews, and comments.

+#### 2.actions
-        FETCH_LIST_DATA: For fetching lists of story IDs.
+   - FETCH_LIST_DATA: For fetching lists of story IDs.
-        FETCH_ITEM: For fetching an individual story.
+   - FETCH_ITEM: For fetching an individual story.
-        FETCH_USER: For fetching user profile data.
+   - FETCH_USER: For fetching user profile data.

-    mutations
+#### 3.mutations
-        SET_ACTIVE_TYPE(state, { type }): This mutation sets the current type of news stories that the user is viewing (e.g., "top", "new", "show", "ask", "job").
+   - SET_ACTIVE_TYPE(state, { type }): This mutation sets the current type of news stories that the user is viewing (e.g., "top", "new", "show", "ask", "job").
 When a user navigates to a different news category, this mutation updates the activeType to reflect the current selection.
-        SET_LIST(state, { type, ids }): When a list of story IDs is fetched from the API for a specific category (type), such as "top", "new", "show", etc., this mutation stores that list in the state.
+   - SET_LIST(state, { type, ids }): When a list of story IDs is fetched from the API for a specific category (type), such as "top", "new", "show", etc., this mutation stores that list in the state.
 Each type (e.g., "top", "new") will have its own list of story IDs.
-        SET_ITEMS(state, { items }): This mutation is responsible for caching individual news stories or items in the state.
+   - SET_ITEMS(state, { items }): This mutation is responsible for caching individual news stories or items in the state.
 The items are stored in an object format where each item is keyed by its ID.
-        SET_USER(state, { user }): When a user profile is fetched from the API, this mutation stores that profile in the state.
+   - SET_USER(state, { user }): When a user profile is fetched from the API, this mutation stores that profile in the state.

 ### Routes